-The legal definition of misdemeanor in Nevada is a crime that carries a maximum of six months in jail and/or $1,000 in fines.
+The legal definition of misdemeanor in Nevada is a crime that carries a maximum sentence of up to six months in jail and/or $1,000 in fines.
 Misdemeanors are less serious and have fewer consequences than felonies.
 In misdemeanor sentencing, courts often impose probation and fines without further jail time.
 And some misdemeanor charges may get dismissed through a submittal.

 In this article, our Las Vegas misdemeanor attorneys discuss:

 - 1. What are misdemeanors in Nevada?

 - 2. What are misdemeanor penalties in Nevada?